Lattice models, deformed Virasoro algebra and reduction equation: Introduction

 Assume the vacuum (the largest) eigenvalue of the transfer matrix to be equal~1.
 Then the excited state eigenvalue of the transfer matrix with the spectral parameter $u$ is given by a product of one-particle contributions: \eq where \eq Here $\xi=2/(2s-1)$ and $\vartheta_i(z;\tau)$ ($i=1,\ldots,4$) denotes the Jacobi theta functions with the quasiperiods $1$ and~$\tau$ ($\Im\tau>0$).
 It is easy to check that the spectra of the particles labeled by $n$ and $n^*=2s-1-n$ coincide: $t^{(n)}(v)=t^{(n^*)}(v)$.
 In fact, in the restricted model the very particles are the same: \eq which means that \eq for any operator~$\cO$ consistent with the restriction.
 The free field representation provides explicit expressions for these matrix elements.
 Nevertheless, the left and right hand sides of~(\ref{matel-id}) are realized by expressions that look differently.
 In practical calculations of the one\-/particle form factors for the simplest operators $\cO$ the identity (\ref{matel-id}) was checked, but there were no general proof.
 The calculation of these matrix elements involves traces over the cohomologies of the Felder resolution, and the proof should involve homological argument.
 In the present paper we give such proof.

 A similar problem appears for form factors of local operators in integrable perturbations of minimal conformal models.
-In the sine\-/Gordon model for special values of the coupling constant $\beta^2=2\beta_{BKT}^2/(2s+1)$ (where $\beta_{BKT}$ is the value corresponding to the Berezinsky\--Kosterlitz\--Thouless transition point) the $n$th and $n^*$th breathers have the same mass and $S$ matrix.
-F.~Smirnov\cite{Smirnov:1990vm} showed that the identification of these particles amounts to the reduction condition, which turns the form factors of the sine\-/Gordon model into those of the perturbed minimal conformal model~$M(2,2s+1)$.
+In the sine\-/Gordon model for special values of the coupling constant $\beta^2=2\beta_{BKT}^2/(2s+1)$ (where $\beta_{BKT}$ is the value corresponding to the Berezinskii\--Kosterlitz\--Thouless transition point) the $n$th and $n^*$th breathers have the same mass and $S$ matrix, as it was noticed by F.~Smirnov\cite{Smirnov:1990vm}.
+It was shown in~\cite{Smirnov:1990vm} that the identification of these particles amounts to the reduction condition, which turns the form factors of the sine\-/Gordon model into those of the perturbed minimal conformal model~$M(2,2s+1)$.
 In~\cite{Lashkevich:2014qna} we explained how to solve this condition in terms of the algebraic approach to breather form factors~\cite{Feigin:2008hs,Lashkevich:2013yja}.
 The solution was based on the usage of the algebra constructed in~\cite{Feigin:2007arXiv0705.0427}, which is a generalization of the deformed Virasoro algebra~\cite{Shiraishi:1995rp}.
 Here we use this construction as a guideline for our study of lattice models.

 The structure of the paper is as follows.
 In section~\ref{sec-DVA} we recall the main facts about the deformed Virasoro algebra and its relation to the RSOS models.
 In section~\ref{sec-freefield} we describe the free field representation for the deformed Virasoro algebra and define the main objects: fused currents.
-Section~\ref{sec-tau-operator} is the central.
+Section~\ref{sec-tau-operator} is the central one.
 There we introduce the homotopy operator that relates the operators that represent the particles $A_n$ and $A_{n^*}$ and thus prove the identity~(\ref{matel-id}).
 In section~\ref{sec-fflimit} we consider the limit $\epsilon\to\i\pi/2$ that corresponds to the algebraic construction of form factors in the perturbed $M(2,2s+1)$ field theory.
 We show that this limit differs from the construction of~\cite{Lashkevich:2014qna} and explain the sense of this difference.